DataLab-Platform/DataLab/doc/intro/introduction.rst

 Key strengths
 -------------

-DataLab highlights four key strengths:
+To summarize, the four key strengths of DataLab are:

+Extensibility
-1. **Extensibility**: The DataLab plugin system makes it easy to code new features (specific processing, specific file formats, custom graphical interfaces).
+  The DataLab plugin system makes it easy to code new features (specific processing, specific file formats, custom graphical interfaces).
 It can also be used as a customizable platform.

+Interoperability
-2. **Interoperability**: DataLab can also be embedded in your own application.
+  DataLab can also be embedded in your own application.
 For example, within data processing software, machine-level control systems, or test bench applications.

+Automation
-3. **Automation**: a high-level public API allows for full remote control of DataLab to open and process data.
+  A high-level public API allows for full remote control of DataLab to open and process data.

+Maintainability and testability
-4. **Maintainability and testability**: DataLab is an industrial-grade scientific and technical processing software.
+  DataLab is an industrial-grade scientific and technical processing software.
   The built-in automated tests in DataLab cover 90% of its features, which is significant for software with graphical interfaces and helps mitigate regression risks.

-Researchers, engineers, scientists, you will undoubtedly benefit from the capabilities of DataLab.
-Its open-source software model will also allow you to reinvest your achievements in the open-source community, of which any reputable publisher should be an active member.